fathelbab/cal-testing/README.md

   dineinPercentage: 5,
   dineinFixed: 0,
   coupon,
-  loyaltyDiscount: 50, // will be ignored if coupon.data.allow_loyalty is false
+  loyaltyBalance: 50, // will be ignored if coupon.data.allow_loyalty is false
   deliveryFeesEgp: 15,
   deliveryType: 'DELIVERY',
   appType: 1,